SMARTIAN-X/Web_App_Dev_Group_12/Assignment1/README.md

 5. MADUKANZE CHINONSO VICTORY | 23/2409 | USERNAME: Madukanzevictory334 TASK: view_individual_results.php
 6. ANIGBO WISDOM JOHN | 23/2038 | USERNAME: W-3-john TASK: add_questions.php
 7. NWANKWO WISDOM UCHECHUKWU| 23/1937 | USERNAME: nwankwow8335-ops | TASK: view_individual__results.php

+## CONTRIBUTIONS

+1. AKINNAWO TOMIWA SMART 23/1874
+   I worked on the db.php and the take_quiz.php.
+The db.php connects the project to the database and the take_quiz.php allows the users to take the online quiz where the participants would input their name and proceed to take the quiz.
+The name input makes it compulsory for participants to put in their name before they proceed to submit the quiz and I also used internal styling for the css of the fi